coredns/coredns.io/content/blog/coredns-vs-kubedns.md

 Take aways:

 * Kube-dns performed about 10% better for internal names.
 This is probably due to dnsmasq being more optimized than CoreDNS's built-in caching.
 * CoreDNS performed about 3X better for external names.
-This partly caused by negative responses not being cached in kube-dns deployments.
+This is partly caused by negative responses not being cached in kube-dns deployments.
 However enabling negative cache in the kube-dns deployment did not significantly change the outcome, so the bulk of performance gain is elsewhere.

 | DNS Server           | Query Type  | QPS    | Avg Latency (ms) |
 |----------------------|-------------|--------|------------------|